By Eric Johnson

 “I know of no Mormon groups who spend their time trying to tear down ‘Christians.’
 I am sure the occasional young, unskilled missionary will bash on ‘Christians,’ but once instructed on how un-Christlike this is they stop.
 You stop!”

 These are just two of thousands of such LDS “fan mail” letters, as we call them, that we have received since 1996, many of which complain about our mere presence on the World Wide Web.
-Are we, as Mr. Burnham puts it, contentious?
-Are we really trying to “tear down” Mormons, as Mr. Marchand says?
+Are we, as Burnham puts it, contentious?
+Are we really trying to “tear down”?
 In fact, are we “anti-Mormon” with hatred toward the Mormon people as claimed by many others?
 When the context of what we do is considered, especially in light of the examples given in the Bible, the answer to all of the above is absolutely not.

 Standing Firm for the Faith